openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 When an interrupt is triggered, the following steps should be taken:
   - Read the interrupt status CSR:
-      - `I2C_INTERRUPT_STATUS` for I2C interrupts.
+      - Determine the interrupt source using bitfields of `I2C_INTERRUPT_STATUS` CSR for I2C interrupts.
-      - `APB_INTERRUPT_STATUS` for APB interrupts.
+      - Determine the interrupt source using bitfields of `APB_INTERRUPT_STATUS` CSR for APB interrupts.
-  - Determine the interrupt source:
-      - Bit 0: New message available.
-      - Bit 1: FIFO read flags match specified pattern.
-      - Bit 2: FIFO write flags match specified pattern.
   - Service the interrupt by reading/writing appropriate data:
       - For new message availability, read the corresponding CSR (`MSG_I2C_TO_APB` or `MSG_APB_TO_I2C`).
       - For FIFO read flags, read data from the FIFO read data port CSR (`FIFO_I2C_TO_APB_READ_DATA_PORT` or `FIFO_APB_TO_I2C_READ_DATA_PORT`).
       - For FIFO write flags, write data to the FIFO write data port CSR (`FIFO_I2C_TO_APB_WRITE_DATA_PORT` or `FIFO_APB_TO_I2C_WRITE_DATA_PORT`).
-  - Interrupts are automatically cleared when the condition is resolved.

 Pin Diagram
 -----------